SIGNALS · ABOUT

 Retro-computing revivals, bizarre experiments, things that make you go "wait, what?"

-Routine product updates.
+What we skip: Routine product updates.
 Funding announcements (unless the structure is novel).
 Obvious hype cycles.
 Mainstream news that everyone already knows.
 Unverifiable leads — if we can't confirm the link works and the content matches the claim, it doesn't make the report.
 Quality over quantity: three verified signals beats ten shaky ones.

 The practice operates across three conceptual layers, each building on the one below.
 Daily observations feed measurable tracking signals, which in turn inform a landscape of possible futures.